-Over the course of the past year there were a total of 6 applications that were submitted to CTAAB.
+Over the course of the past year there was one application that was reviewed by CTAAB.
 An overview of the applications submitted can be found on the CTAAB website.
-In 2015, the board reviewed and recommended projects that have led to the expansion of PICU and NICU capacity, a shift in the locale and expansion of radiation therapy capacity, as well as the expansion of imaging services.
-The Board's recommendations also contributed to the continued scrutiny of the expansion of pain management services in our region.
-Projects this past year totaled over \$92 million in capital costs and nearly \$20 million in incremental annual operating costs.
+The board reviewed and recommended the co-location of medical services.
+Clifton Springs Hospital proposed and was approved for the construction of what will be known as Clifton Springs Medical Village.
+Projects this past year totaled over \$32 million in capital costs and nearly \$60 million in incremental annual operating costs.
 As the national healthcare environment evolves, CTAAB is proactively researching technologies and services that may require review and is poised to continue its review of technologies and capacity throughout the next several years.